jonathanfilbert/pokemon-app/README.md

 ### Typescript

 Typescript is used instead of Javascript because of the type safe capabilities and **autocomplete** that makes the development process faster.
 Also, since Next.JS supports Typescript out of the box, why not use it?
+Moreover, **TSDoc** is used to give documentations on the functions in this app.
+This is done so future maintainers or enthusiast can read and understand the code better.

 ## Framework